csci5117f25/session-06-in-class-render-test-markspengler/README.md

 - `pipenv install` to install libraries/dependencies

 ## What commands starts the server?
-- `pipenv run flask --app server.py run` to run the flask app
+- `pipenv run flask --app server.py run` to run the development flask app
+- `pipenv run gunicorn server:app` to run in production

 ## Before render